-There are many opportunities to meet and make new friends whether you prefer to go to a student lounge to relax and party, join in a debate, sing in a choir, attend a ball, go on an excursion, see an exhibition, join a sports team, volunteer at the student radio or TV channel, perform in the theatre or join in other student events.
+There are many opportunities to meet people and make new friends, whether you prefer to go to a student lounge to relax, party, join in a debate, sing in a choir, attend a ball, go on an excursion, see an exhibition, join a sports team, volunteer at the student radio station, perform in the theatre or join in other student events.

-In addition to experiencing Swedish traditions, you can also experience some of the unique student traditions of Lund University such as the doctoral conferment ceremony, the student carnival "Lundakarnevalen" and the comedy student theatre "spex".
+In addition to Swedish traditions, you can also experience some of the unique student traditions of Lund University such as the doctoral conferment ceremony, the student carnival 'Lundakarnevalen' and the comedy student theatre 'spex'.

-The University and its students give Lund a youthful and vibrant atmosphere, which has led to an active cultural life full of activities and entertainment, including a range of art, music, dance, theatre, literature, film and museums.
-Lund University even has its own museum of art – Skissernas Museum – Museum of Artistic Process and Public Art, founded in 1934 and with free entry for students!
+The University and its students give Lund a youthful and vibrant atmosphere, which has led to an active cultural life full of activities and entertainment: Lund offers art, music, dance, theatre, literature, film and museums.
+Lund University even has its own museum of art: Skissernas Museum – Museum of Artistic Process and Public Art, founded in 1934 and with free entry for students!

-For sports enthusiasts there are plenty of opportunities to join local sports clubs or participate in social sports activities through the ‘nations’.
-Within and around Lund, there are a range of sporting and exercise facilities, including swimming pools, tennis courts, climbing centres, sports fields, arenas and even Gerdahallen - Scandinavias’s largest fitness and health centre for students and staff.
+For sports enthusiasts, there are plenty of opportunities to participate in social sports activities through the nations or to join local sports clubs.
+Within and around Lund, there is a range of sporting and exercise facilities, including swimming pools, tennis courts, climbing centres, sports fields, arenas and Scandinavia’s largest fitness and health centre for students and staff: Gerdahallen.

 Coming to Lund University is also a great opportunity to experience the beautiful nature and outdoors of Sweden.
-City parks, hiking areas, beaches, cycling and walking paths, kayaking and sailing are all within easy reach.
+City parks, cycling and walking routes, hiking areas and beaches are all within easy reach.

-There are also a number of interesting tourist attractions to visit within Skåne (the southern most region of Sweden where Lund is located) and in nearby Copenhagen which is less than an hour by train from Lund, taking you over the Öresund bridge into Denmark.
+There are also a number of interesting tourist attractions to visit within Skåne (the southernmost region of Sweden, where Lund is located) and in Copenhagen, which is less than an hour away from Lund by train, taking you over the Öresund bridge into Denmark.

 When it comes to travel opportunities, Lund is in a great location.
 Perhaps most importantly, Copenhagen Airport is just a 35-minute train ride from Lund, meaning you are connected with the whole world from this major international airport.
 Aside from Denmark, Lund is also located on the main railway line to other parts of Sweden and Norway, such as Gothenburg, Stockholm and Oslo.
 You can drive to Germany in less than 5 hours and there are ferries from nearby ports to take you to Poland, Denmark, Germany and the UK.
 Malmö airport also has several international and domestic flights.